-The Archives also includes the Cabinet for Dubrovnik Studies, which contains copies of archival materials, letters, newspaper clippings, photographs, microfilms, books, literature on Dubrovnik studies from the Middle Ages to the present day, all collected thanks to the efforts of Academician Miroslav Pantić.
+Based within the SASA Archives, there is the Cabinet for Dubrovnik Studies, which was formed from the documents of Academician Miroslav Pantić, who compiled them while researching the State Archives in Dubrovnik.
+It consists of copies of archival materials, letters, newspaper clippings, photographs, microfilms, books, and literature on Dubrovnik studies from the Middle Ages to the present day.

 The Old Collection, following the National Library’s demise in 1941, became the largest collection of old Serbian manuscripts and printed books in Serbia, collected in the period from the 13th to the 19th centuries.
 Among others, it contains Dečanska hrisovulja (Dečani Chrysobull no. 360), Žitija kraljeva i arhieskopa srpskih (The Lives of the Serbian Kings and Archbishops) by Archbishop Danilo II, Služabnik (Breviary) (from 1554), Zakon o rudnicima (the Mining Code) of Despot Stefan Lazarević no. 465), Gorički zbornik (Gorica Manuscript) (no. 446), Kumaničko četvorojevanđelje (Kumanica Tetraevangelion, No. 69), a manuscript copy of Banjska povelja (Charter to Banjska Monastery, No. 495), Aleksandrida (The Greek Alexander Romance), the tales on Kosovo battle from the legacy of Jovan Tomić, as well as numerous church miscellanies, oktoeches, menaia, psalters, euchologia, as well as some of the works by Jovan Rajić, Vićentije Rakić, Dositej Obradović, Pavle Solarić, Lukijan Mušicki, Joakim Vujić, and Sima Milutinović Sarajlija.